Floydlang/floyd/docs/README.md

 Floyd is a general-purpose programming language designed for making very large and robust programs that run really fast, while ducking many of the problems of older languages.

 Floyds web page: [www.floydlang.org](https://www.floydlang.org "Floyd language's Homepage")

+The goal is to make a programming language that

+- Executes faster than the same programming written in C or C++ - it should be the prefered language to write a video game engine with, for example

+- Makes it fast and simple to program - less accidental complexity

+- Helps you make big programs that are fun and straight forward to work on for a long time

+- Simple built-in support for concurrency and parallelism

+The theory is that this level of execution speed can be reached thank's to Floyd's design.
+It leaves great freedom to the compiler and runtime to drastically control the mapping of the program's execution to the hardware.
+The programmer supervises this mapping interactively using a profiler-like tool, separately from writing the program logic.
+The programmer has control over precise selection of data structures, exact memory layouts, data packing, hot-cold data, hardware caches, thread tasks priorities, thread affinity and so on.

 Floyd separates your program into three separate concerns: